n-lina/Machine-Learning-Robot-Competition/index.md

 <pre> Summary of the CNN model </pre>
 <img src="https://github.com/n-lina/Machine-Learning-Robot-Competition/blob/master/cnnModelSummary.PNG?raw=true" width="400"/>

-Designing the architecture of the CNN, we noticed that the average character extracted from a perfect license plate was 28x30 pixels, but around 32x32 piexels from the Gazebo world.
+Designing the architecture of the CNN, we noticed that the average character extracted from a perfect license plate was 28x30 pixels, but around 32x32 pixels from the Gazebo world.
 To avoid inaccuracy due to distortion, we trained our CNN using 32x32 pixel images instead, making our "Convolution-Max Pooling" value three.

 ### Convoluted Neural Network Training and Validation
-To best replicate the actual inputs coming from the Gazebo simulation, we used Gaussian Blur to lower the image quality of the perfect license plates.
+To best replicate the actual inputs coming from the Gazebo simulation, we used a 'Gaussian Blur' filter to lower the image quality of the perfect license plates.
 We also targeted 'difficult' characters, like 'B' vs. '8' or '1' vs. 'I', by generating an abundance of input data with these characters.
 We used **Keras** ImageDataGenerator to then generate a representative collection of inputs:

 ```py
 datagen = ImageDataGenerator(